Excerpts from the Literary Works of Marilyn Stevenson

 Grandma Honey said if you want to make friends and keep those friends for life, you have to appreciate cultural differences and the value each person bring to that friendship.
 What

 better way to appreciate the culture of others then by visiting their homeland or by bringing

 the essence of that culture to you.
-Through her eyes, the world is beautiful.
+Through grandma's eyes, the world is beautiful.
 She said the

-different races made up the colors of a human rainbow.
+different races make up the colors of a human rainbow.
 A rainbow is beautiful, how can the

 human race not be.